-You can limit your personal liability
+1. You will limit your personal liability

-As a sole trader or partnership you are legally responsible for all aspects of your business, including any debts and losses.
-If you sell a defective product, make an error or suffer an injury during the course of your business, you will be personally liable.
-This can result in the loss of all your personal assets such as your car and home.
-A company is a separate legal entity and it is an easy way to protect your personal assets from your business actions.
+As a sole trader or partnership you are legally responsible for all aspects of your business, including debts and losses.
+Further, if you sell a defective product or make an error, you will be personally liable.
+Running a business this way can be risky, because it means that your personal assets are also on the line.

-Minimise your tax liability
+2. You will minimise your tax liability

-Avoid conflict with your founders
+3. You can avoid conflict with your founders

 As a company, your ability to attract investors and raise money for your business will be easier.
 Registering your company gives you the ability to borrow and incur debt but more importantly, sell shares and raise equity capital.
 If you had any other business structure, then you would need to pay taxes on your personal income tax statement even if that money is staying in the business.